 Florence Nightingale was born on May 12, 1820, in Florence, Italy.
 Her family was British and returned to England shortly after her birth.

 Florence is considered the founder of modern nursing.
-Achievements include helping change how nursing was perceived, nursing education, and raised the standards of nursing care.
-Her biography of life achievements can be found on the National Women’s History Museum website.
+Her achievements include helping change how nursing was perceived, nursing education, and raised the standards of nursing care.
+You can find her biography of life achievements can be found on the National Women’s History Museum website.

 The American Nurses Association, a steadfast advocate for the nursing profession, declared May the month of nurses.
 Each week, the ANA has a focus on different areas of nursing: